DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 assert result == {"enough_streams": [1, 2, 3]}

 In this example, we configure two routes.
 The first route sends the 'streams' value to 'enough_streams' if the stream count exceeds two.
-Conversely, the second route directs 'streams' to 'insufficient_streams' when there are two or fewer streams.
+The second route directs 'streams' to 'insufficient_streams' if there are two or fewer streams.

-In the pipeline setup, the router is connected to other components using the output names.
-For example, the 'enough_streams' output might be connected to another component that processes the streams, while the 'insufficient_streams' output might be connected to a component that fetches more streams, and so on.
+In the pipeline setup, the Router connects to other components using the output names.
+For example, 'enough_streams' might connect to a component that processes streams, while 'insufficient_streams' might connect to a component that fetches more streams.

-Here is a pseudocode example of a pipeline that uses the ConditionalRouter and routes fetched ByteStreams to different components depending on the number of streams fetched:
+Here is a pipeline that uses ConditionalRouter and routes the fetched ByteStreams to different components depending on the number of streams fetched:

 from typing import List